October45/piscine-go/piscine-go/README.md

-# piscine-go
+# Grit:Lab piscine-go

-The repo where all the excercies will be uploaded.
+The repo where all the excercies performed during the Grit:Lab piscine will be uploaded.